 It is well known that any triangle can tile the plane, as can any quadrangle, convex or not.

 The situation with pentagons is much more complicated.
 A regular pentagon does not tile the plane, but various non-regular convex pentagons do.
 In 1975 Martin Gardner wrote an article in Scientific American, reporting the results of Richard B. Kershner about which types of convex pentagons can tile the plane [MG].
 Richard had attempted to enumerate them, and thought that his list of 8 types was complete until in a reaction to Gardner's article Richard E. James III wrote in with another tilable convex pentagon (now known as type 10).
-Soon after, Marjorie Rice [MR] found four others (types 9, 11-13), bringing the total to 13.
-One further type was found by Rolf Stein in 1985 (type 14).
+Marjorie Rice [MR] found four others which she also sent to Gardner (types 9, 11-13), bringing the total to 13.
+A further type was found by Rolf Stein in 1985 (type 14).

 Isohedral tilings with convex polygons are well-studied and can be found in [G+S] and [TM].
 There are: